2023 Nigerian gubernatorial elections: Abia State

 Incumbent PDP Governor Okezie Ikpeazu was re-elected to a second term in 2019 with 60.26% of the vote.
-He will be term-limited in 2023 and cannot seek re-election for a third term.
+He was term-limited in 2023 and could not seek re-election for a third term.

 Primaries

 For the APC, two parallel primaries were held with one faction holding an indirect primary at the Chidiebere Arena while the other faction held a direct primary (citing a national APC directive for a direct primary in Abia) that carried on into the next day.
 After both primaries were peacefully held, the Chidiebere Arena primary ended in economist Ikechi Emenike winning by a wide margin while the direct primary resulted in a victory for former minister Uche Ogah.
 INEC recognised Emenike as the legitimate nominee in July 2022 after a court ruled in his favour.

 In the APGA primary, Gregory Ibe (an academic administrator) defeated his three opponents with around 54% of the delegates' votes.
 While the party accepted his nomination, second runner-up Ijioma Nwokoro Ijioma rejected the results.

 In the PDP primary, Uche Ikonne (an optometrist and academic administrator) emerged victorious after almost all of his opponents withdrew on the day of the primary.
 Reasons for withdrawal were split between those claimed that Ikpeazu's tacit support for Ikonne along with doctored delegate lists removed any fairness from the primary and those that dropped out to support Ikonne.
 Ikonne defeated the two remaining candidates with over 80% of the vote in an indirect primary on 25 May.